kalekdev/uni/semester-1/lineare-algebra/notes.typ

 _Linear_ - Lines are mapped to lines after the transformation

-$RR^n$ and $CC^n$ are only two example of many possible vector spaces.
+$RR^n$ and $CC^n$ are only two examples of many possible vector spaces.
 Considering the vector space $V$, the following operations / axioms are defined:
 #image("images/vector-space.png")

+Two linear spaces can proved to be equal to one another by proving $A subset.eq B and B subset.eq A therefore A = B$

 === Continuous Differentiable Functions
 $